13meimei/chubaodb/docs/source/deploy/sourceBased.rst

-Code-Based Deployment
+A More Completed Deployment
 =============================

-Master-Server Deployment
+Master Deployment
 --------------------------

-Compile
+Compilation
 ^^^^^^^^^^^^^^^^^^
-switch to the master branch, cd chubaodb/master-server/cmd, get a executable file by execute the compile script
+We can get a executable file for the master by executing the following script

 .. code-block:: bash